Raul Rebane: Personal

-Raul Rebane has been married to Epp Rebas (born Jeret) since 1976.
+Raul Rebane has been married to Epp Rebane (born Jeret) since 1976.
 Epp Rebane worked as an educational researcher and as a department head in the Ministry of Education and as an advisor to the minister.

 Raul Rebane considers himself to be from Viru, because he grew up in the village of Pandivere in Lääne-Virumaa.
 Belonged to the Estonian youth team in athletics.
 Champion candidate in chess.

 His grandfather Mihkel Ausmaa and his grandfather's three brothers were police officers, so the family suffered greatly with the deportation of 14.06.1941, when most of the family was taken to Siberia.

 From 2007 to 2018, the "Sugulaskoor Ausmaa" consisting only of relatives operated, in which Raul Rebane sang.
 An important part of the choir's repertoire were songs brought from Siberia and prison camps, some of which were authored by Mihkel Ausmaa, uncle of Raul Rebas.
 The choir participated in several Estonian Song Festivals, also as an elite choir.